niehusst/YOLO-Cancer-Detection/README.md

 ### Getting Started
 We recommend using a virtual environment to ensure your dependencies are up-to-date and freshly installed.
 From there, you can use `pip` to install all the dependencies in the `deps.txt` file (this can be done quickly with `pip install -r deps.txt`).

-### Downloading and cleaning the data
-The data must be downloaded directly from [Kaggle](https://www.kaggle.com/kmader/crowds-cure-cancer-2017), where you need to create a username and password (if you don't already have one) in order to download the dataset.
-Once you have downloaded and unzipped the dataset, you will have the raw images and CSV data.
-We clean the CSV data down to only the necessary information using the `clean_data.py` script in the `label_data/` directory, which produces a new, clean CSV file which is used in the training and example usage usage of the model.

-### Training the model
-To train the model, one can simply run the `model.py` script.
-With the adjustable parameters at the top of the file, you can change some aspects of how the model trains very easily.
-Once the \

 ### Directory Structure

 We have included the appropriate directory structure below.
 This will allow model.py to access the data necessary for training the model.
 In order to run the following commands, please set up the directory like so: